sergosev/bimboinformatics_tools/README.md

 Returns None.
 Saves flanking genes' names and their translations to a fasta file.
 The fasta file is saved to the `./processor_output` directory.

-> [!NOTE] CURRENT PROBLEMS
+CURRENT PROBLEMS
-> The function does not account for:
+The function does not account for:
-> - neighbouring GoIs
+- neighbouring GoIs
-> - GoIs in the end and the beggining of gbk file
+- GoIs in the end and the beggining of gbk file

->
-> In these cases it might produce incomplete results or raise errors.
+In these cases it might produce incomplete results or raise errors.

 **Example of use**
 ```